nathan-gardner/SECON2023Robot/Documentation/Signoffs/ConsumptionSystem/ConsumptionSubsystem.md

 Normal carbon steel ranges between 260 - 500 MPa.
 Thus, the material chosen for the design will be sufficient.

 ## BOM

-A complete list of all components needed for the design must be given with the cost of each component and the total cost of the subsystem.
-The BOM should be a markdown table (excel tables can be copied and pasted directly into the markdown file and they will be automatically converted).

 The bill of materials for the consumption mechanism is below.
 This includes all parts that are needed for design and manufacture of the robot.